symfony/symfony-docs/book/part12.rst

 your framework.
 If you don't like it, don't use it.
 It's your framework, not mine.

-This is (already) the last part of my series on creating a framework on top of the Symfony2 components.
+This is (already) the last chapter of this book on creating a framework on top of the Symfony2 components.
 I'm aware that many topics have not been covered in great details, but hopefully it gives you enough information to get started on your own and to better understand how the Symfony2 framework works internally.

 If you want to learn more, I highly recommend you to read the source code of the `Silex`_ micro-framework, and especially its `Application`_ class.